VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch00/ch00_lab_solutions.md

   Winner: Local (by 3.7%)

-  ✓ Local exploration is now COMPETITIVE (or wins)!
+  Local exploration is now COMPETITIVE (or wins)!
     Once we're in a good basin, local refinement works.
 ```

 **Key Observation:** The gap between uniform and local *reverses* when starting from a warm policy.
 From cold start, uniform wins by 34%.
 From warm start, local actually *wins* by 3.7%!
-Local exploration works—and even excels—*once you're already in a good region*.
+Local exploration works---and even excels---*once you're already in a good region*.

 ---

-### Part E — Synthesis: Adaptive Exploration
+### Part E --- Synthesis: Adaptive Exploration

 The key insight: **EXPLORATION STRATEGY SHOULD ADAPT TO POLICY MATURITY.**